mesosphere/marathon/docs/docs/application-basics.md

 ## Using Resources in Applications

-For any non-trivial application you typically depend on a collection of resources, that is, files and/or archives of files.
+To run any non-trivial application you typically depend on a collection of resources, i.e., files and/or archives of files.
 To deal with this, Marathon has the concept of `uris`.
 It leverages the Mesos fetcher to do the legwork in terms of downloading (and potentially) extracting resources.

 But before we dive into this topic, let's have a look at an example: